Home History Geography Polity Question Grammar

 • give in

-• Correct Option: A [ keeps back ]
+• Correct Option: C [ give up ]

-• Correct Option: B [ came across ]
+• Correct Option: B [ Hang about ]

 Install Tripuraexam.in Mobile App for a better experience and stay always connected.